 Through biosecurity (New Zealand is real picky about making sure that no foreign dirt or fruit enters the country), and up to the main terminal.
 The place is full of frantic Chinese tourists.
 Colleen’s stomach ache is even worse, and her bike is gone.
 She’s really not having a good time.

 The plan was to build bikes and ride into Auckland.
 So we don’t have a place to stay, I’m not sure how to get into the city, the tools to put my bike together were in Colleen’s box- so I’ll have to carry a 70 pound cardboard bike box on my back if we need to walk somewhere.
 And I have 30 minutes of internet to figure it out.
-Fortunately, guide work has made me pretty good at pretending that I know what’s going on (pretending I’m at work makes me feel better too).
+Fortunately, guide work has made me pretty good at pretending like I know what’s going on (pretending I’m at work makes me feel better too).
 Colleen clutches her knees, I start to pull out my laptop.

 “Excuse me mate, you speak English?” says a guy in a suit.